Biotech group Novacyt announces deals for coronavirus test product

-PARIS, Feb 28 (Reuters) - Biotechnology company Novacyt on Friday announced deals for its “Primerdesign” product which is aimed at testing for the coronavirus currently afflicting China and other parts of the world.
+PARIS (Reuters) - Biotechnology company Novacyt (ALNOV.PA) (NCYT.L) on Friday announced deals for its “Primerdesign” product which is aimed at testing for the coronavirus currently afflicting China and other parts of the world.

-Novacyt said it had signed its first major distribution agreement for the COVID-19 coronavirus test with a global life sciences company to supply the test to two Asian territories outside mainland China.
+Novacyt said it had signed its first major distribution agreement for the COVID-19 coronavirus test with a global life sciences company to supply the test to two Asian territories outside mainland China, sending its shares to record highs.

 It added that initial sales from this, which are subject to local emergency use approval, were anticipated to total 2.1 million pounds ($2.73 million) in the first six months of the agreement.